DigitalNZ/supplejack_worker/README.md

 For more information on how to configure and use this application refer to the [documentation](http://digitalnz.github.io/supplejack)

-## Getting started
+## Getting Started

+We strongly recommend that you use the Rails Application Template to install the Supplejack Stack.
+See http://digitalnz.github.io/supplejack/start/install-setup.html for details.

-Clone this repository and then rename `application.yml.example` to `application.yml`
+However, if you would like to install just the worker, clone this repository and then rename `application.yml.example` to `application.yml`

 Update the environment variables for each environment that you are using to reflect your setup.
 An example environment configuration is included below: